Snowbreak: Containment Zone Tier List

 Of particular note is the DoT that her support ability applies (even if you don’t freeze your target!), which ticks often enough to make Wild Hunt a surprisingly strong support with Amarna.
 The fact that she can use Alloy Truth, one of if not the strongest support weapon in the game, doesn’t hurt either.

 While useful even without manifests, manifest 1 is a major breakpoint in maintaining her skill uptime.
 Manifest 3 is a luxury, but another very potent upgrade, almost doubling the ammo capacity of her standard skill.
-Tier 2 without manifest 1.
-Stardust Memory is preferred, as other SMG options are… lacking.
+As a DPS, she is Tier 2 without manifest 1.
+Fortunately, she also works just fine as an Amarna support right out of the box.
+Stardust Memory is strongly preferred, as other SMG options are… lacking.
 If using her as a support, any of the support SMGs are viable options from top-shelf selections like Alloy Truth to more easily-obtained options like Frigatebird.
 Use your brain.

 Both active skill neuronics are a high priority.
 Her support neuronics are worth snagging due to reasons listed above, though your mileage may vary for her ultimate.